Summer Savings!

 Bookkeeping processes

 What is net income?
-Formula, calculations, and examples
+Formula, definition [and examples]

 Bringing in revenue should be one of your top priorities as a small business owner.
-However, the amount of revenue you earn doesn’t necessarily provide an accurate representation of how your business is performing.
-To fully understand the profitability of your business, you need to know how to calculate your net income.
+However, to fully understand the profitability of your business, you need to know how to calculate your net income.

 To help you get started, we’ve created this net income formula guide that you can use to calculate your profitability.
-Read through to learn about the net income, or use the links below to jump to the section of your choice.
+Below, we’ll define net income, explore how to calculate it, and delve into why it's a necessary metric for understanding your business's financial health.

 How to calculate net income